Computational Complexity Evaluation of Neural Network Applications in Signal Processing: Mathematical Complexity Formulation

 \subsection{Vanilla Recurrent Neural Networks}

-Vanilla RNN is different from MLP and CNN in terms of its ability to handle the memory, which is quite beneficial for time series data.
+Vanilla RNN is different from MLP and CNN in terms of its ability to handle memory, which is quite beneficial for time series data.
 RNNs take into account the current input and the output that the network has learned from the prior input.
-Even though the RNNs introduced the efficient memory handling, it still suffers from the inability to capture the long-term dependencies because of the vanishing gradient issue \cite{bengio1994vanishgrad}.
-The equations for the vanilla RNN given a time step $t$ are as follows:
+Even though the RNNs introduced efficient memory handling, they still suffer from the inability to capture the long-term dependencies because of the vanishing gradient issue \cite{bengio1994vanishgrad}.
+The equation for the vanilla RNN given a time step $t$ is as follows:

 where $\phi$ is, again, the nonlinear activation functions, $x_{t}\in \mathbb{R}^{n_i}$ is the $n_i$-dimensional input vector at time $t$, $h_{t} \in \mathbb{R}^{n_h}$ is a hidden layer vector of the current state with size $n_h$, $W \in \mathbb{R}^{n_h \times n_i}$ and $U\in \mathbb{R}^{n_h \times n_h}$ represent the trainable weight matrices, and $b$ is the bias vector.
 For more explanations on the vanilla RNN operation, see Ref.~\cite{lipton2015critical}.
 The RM of a vanilla RNN is: